METS-Programme/ugandaemr-usermanual/ugandaemr-1014.md

 All files for this release can be found on the EMR portal http://emrportal.mets.or.ug/downloads

-### Recommended Upgrade Paths depending on existing AIJAR version
+### Recommended Upgrade Paths depending on existing UgandaEMR version
 1. 1.0.13-SNAPSHOT - Replace the WAR file with a new one
 2. 1.0.12 and lower versions
   - Run the concept script